the-turing-way/the-turing-way/book/website/reproducible-research/licensing/licensiing-hardware.md

 Nobody apart from you has the right to make the work public or reproduce it.
 ” And, “If you create literary, scientific and artistic work, you automatically have copyright protection, which starts from the moment you create your work, so you don't need to go through any formal application process.”

-**[License](https://www.oshwa.org/faq/#what-is-a-license/):** “ Licensing is a way to give people rights that they wouldn’t otherwise have to use your intellectual property (IP) and, in return, to place restrictions on how they exercise those rights.”
+**[License](https://www.oshwa.org/faq/#what-is-a-license/):** “Licensing is a way to give people rights that they wouldn’t otherwise have to use your intellectual property (IP) and, in return, to place restrictions on how they exercise those rights.”

 **[Patent](https://www.wipo.int/patents/en/):** “A patent is an exclusive right granted for an invention, which is a product or a process that provides, in general, a new way of doing something, or offers a new technical solution to a problem.
 To get a patent, technical information about the invention must be disclosed to the public in a patent application.”